Cray-HPE/docs-csm/operations/network/network_management_install_guide/aruba/verify_dhcp_traffic_on_workers.md

   file "ipxe.efi"[|bootp]
 ```

-If you run into this, the only solution that we've found so far is restarting KEA and making sure that it gets moved to a different worker.
+If you run into this, the only solution that we have found so far is restarting KEA and making sure that it gets moved to a different worker.

 [Back to Index](./index.md)